+- g. deeper into the chest floor h. wider into the chest floor

+- more moderate strength in the brisket

+- 4. Back

 - a. more well defined in the vertebrae

 - b. more uphill to the withers from the hips

 - c. fuller in the crops

 - d. stronger and straighter in the back, especially in the:

 - 1.) chine

 - 2.) loin

-- e. wider/stronger/straighter in the loin
+- e. wider in the loin

+- 5. Rump

-- f. the hips are wider
+- a. the hips are wider

-- g. the pin bones are:
+- the pinbones are:

-- 1.) more well defined

 - wider apart

+- 2.) more properly defined

-- 3.) more properly set slightly lower than the hips
+- 3.) more properly set lower than the hips

-- h. the rump is:
+- c. the rump is:

-- 1.) more nearly level (from hips to pins)

-- 2.) wider
+- wider

-- 3.) more nearly level from thurl to thurl
+- 2.) more nearly level from hips to pins

-- 4.) more nearly level with the tailhead, blending more smoothly
+- 3.) more nearly level with the tailhead

+- 4.) longer from hips to pins

+- d. the thurls are:

+- wider

-- the thurls are more correctly set two-thirds of the distance from the hips to the pinbones
+- 2.) more correctly placed 2/3 the distance from the hips to the pinbones

-- j. the tailhead is more smoothly set between the pinbones
+- e. the tailhead is more smoothly set between the pinbones

-- k. the vulva is:
+- f. the vulva is:

 - 1.) more normal in size

-- 2.) more normal in shape
+- 2.) more normal in shape Legs, Pasterns and Feet

-- 6. Legs, Pasterns and Feet
+- 6.

 - a. flatter and stronger in the leg bone

-- b. smoother/freer in motion in the forelegs
+- smoother/freer in motion in the forelegs

 - c. straighter in forelegs

 - d. wider apart in the forelegs

 - e. more squarely placed forelegs

 - f. neater or cleaner in forelegs in the area of the knees

 - g. shows more fullness at point of elbow

 - h. stronger in the pasterns

 - i. more desirable length of pastern

-- j. feet are more directly pointed forward
+- i. feet are more directly pointed forward

 - k. shorter and stronger toe

 - 1. more uniform in the depth of the sole from toe to heel

-m. more desirable rear leg set:
+- m. more desirable rear leg set:

-- when viewed from side being more perpendicular from hock to pastern - 2.) being more angulated in side profile through the stifle - 3.) being straighter when viewed from the rear - n. more width between the hind legs - o. travels with wider space between hocks
+- 1.) when viewed from side being more perpendicular from hock to pastern

+- being more angulated in side profile through the stifle

+- being straighter when viewed from the rear

+- more width between the hind legs

-- p. more width in escutcheon area
+- travels with wider space between hocks p. more width in escutcheon area

 - q. more desirable angle in the hocks

 - r. more cleanly molded hocks

+- Dairy Strength